-If your institution has waived its application fee for the Fall 2021 admission cycle please select no.
+If your institution has waived its application fee for the Fall 2022 admission cycle please select no.

-Yes No

 Does your institution have an application fee?
-X
+Yes No x ]

-Amount of application fe -
+Amount of application fe

+Can it be waived for applicants with financial need?
+Yes No ]

+If you have an application fee and an on-line applic cation option, ple ase indicate polic y for students

+Same fee

+Free

+Reduced

 Yes No

-Can it be waived for applicants with financial need?

-If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:

 Can on-line application fee be waived for applicants with financial need?

-Reduced V 'es

-Х Free

-Same ree